CSL-KU/RT-Gang/README.md

-# [Work-in-Progress] RT-Gang: Real-Time Gang Scheduling for Safety Critical Systems
+# RT-Gang: Real-Time Gang Scheduling for Safety Critical Systems
 RT-Gang adds the ability to schedule one (parallel) real-time task across all cores of a multicore platform at any given time.
 It has been developed as a scheduling feature in the Linux kernel.
 This repository contains the following materials related to RT-Gang:
 - Linux kernel patches for the supported platforms
   - Jetson TX-2